 - a.
-Students may appeal a decision to dismiss made by the SAPP Committee. - b.
-Other decisions of lesser gravity (e.g., a program of remediation for a course deficiency) made by the SAPP Committee are not subject to appeal outside of the SAPP Committee. - c.
-In order to appeal the SAPP decision for dismissal, the student must notify the President and Dean in writing, of his/her intent to do so.
-This notification must be received within 10 working days of receipt of the letter from the SAPP Committee Chairperson regarding the SAPP decision. - d.
+Students may only appeal a decision to dismiss made by the SAPP Committee. - b.
+Other decisions of lesser gravity (e.g., a program of remediation for a course deficiency) made by the SAPP Committee are not subject to appeal. - c.
+In order to appeal the SAPP decision for dismissal, the student must notify the President and Dean of the School in writing, of his/her intent to do so.
+This notification must be received

+- within 10 working days of receipt of the letter from the SAPP Committee Chairperson regarding the SAPP decision. - d.
 The student must present the basis for the appeal to the President/Dean in his/her notification of the request for an appeal.
 The only new evidence/grounds for reversal that the student may present to the Dean will be: - 1.
-Failure of the SAPP Committee to follow proper procedures or; - Prejudice toward the student by faculty or administrative members of the SAPP committee. - e.
+Failure of the SAPP Committee to follow proper procedures or; - 2.
+Prejudice toward the student by faculty or administrative members of the SAPP committee. - e.
 Each appeal by the student will be heard by the President/Dean within 10 working days of receipt of the student's written notification of intent to appeal. - f.
-The President/Dean will determine the merits of the case based on a review of the information presented to the SAPP Committee.
-Neither witnesses nor legal counsel will be allowed in the hearing.
+The President/Dean will determine the merits of the case based on a review of the information presented to the SAPP Committee and the student's appeal notice.
+Neither witnesses nor legal counsel will be allowed at the meeting.

-The written decision of the President/Dean will be conveyed to the student, the Dean for Student Affairs, and the chair of the SAPP Committee within 5 working days of the appeal hearing.
+The written decision of the President/Dean will be conveyed to the student, the Dean for Student Affairs, and the chair of the SAPP Committee within 5 working days of meeting.

-6. Leaves of Absence
+Leaves of Absence

 Students are expected to complete the course of study for the MD degree within four years.
-Time spend on leaves of absence (LOA) is excluded from the 'six-year rule' from matriculation to graduation.
+Students may request a leave of absence (LOA) for medical, military or other compelling reasons if they find it necessary to interrupt study temporarily.
+Time spent on LOA is excluded from the 'six-year rule' from matriculation to graduation.
+Please see the section on LEAVES OF ABSENCE earlier in this Student Handbook.